ReStart® Programme at Tarkett

 • 112 000 tonnes of post-installation and post-use floor coverings were collected through ReStart® from 2010 to 2021 in Europe, Brazil and North America.

-• ReStart® collection will contribute to Tarkett’s goal, to increase the percentage of recycled materials as raw materials (by volume) to 30 %, by 2030, compared to 15 % in 2021.
+• ReStart® collection will contribute to Tarkett’s goal of increasing the percentage of recycled materials as raw materials (by volume) to 30 %, by 2030, compared to 15 % in 2021.

 • Green building labels: Recycled materials are a positive indicator when aiming for green building certification, like LEED, WELL and BREEAM.